HMS Tuna (N94)

 HMS Tuna (N94) was a T-class submarine of the Royal Navy.
 She was laid down by Scotts, Greenock (in Scotland) and launched on 10 May 1940.
-She was equipped with German-built engines and spent her career in World War II in western European waters, in the North Sea and off the west coast of France, and most famously taking part in Operation Frankton.
-The raid on Bordeaux harbour was later dramatised in the 1955 film The Cockleshell Heroes starring Trevor Howard.
+She was equipped with German-built MAN Diesel engines and spent her career in World War II in western European waters, in the North Sea and off the west coast of France, and most famously taking part in Operation Frankton.

+The raid on Bordeaux harbour was later dramatised in the 1955 film The Cockleshell Heroes.
 Tuna also took part in many war patrols and her crew received service medals for the boat's destruction of several U-boats.

 Design and description

 Tuna was ordered from Scotts Shipbuilding and Engineering Company on 9 December 1937, as part of an extension of the 1937 construction programme, with an initial four submarines ordered earlier that year in July.
 Tuna was part of a further three boats to be ordered, along with Triad and Truant, which were obtained from another shipbuilder.

 She was equipped with diesel engines produced by MAN SE, a German company.
 The engines had been delivered before the war, and spare parts were rare, members of the crew at least once creating replacement parts from other equipment while at sea.